zwave-js/zwave-js-ui/README.md

   > replace `/dev/ttyACM0` with the USB port where your controller is connected

-3. Now you can use the packaged version or clone this repo and build the project:
+3. Now you can use the packaged version (you don't need NodeJS/npm installed) or clone this repo and build the project:

     - For the packaged version: